Modeling racial/ethnic differences in COVID-19 incidence with covariates subject to non-random missingness: Simulation study

-\paragraph{Mean squared error} The MSEs are shown on the log-scale in \Cref{app:mse-plots}.
-That of the joint-model estimators for $\text{SIR}_j$ are significantly smaller (as measured by a t-statistic from a paired t-test with unequal variances in \texttt{R} \citep{rcore}) than the MSEs for the complete-case estimators in the 90\%, 80\%, and 60\% scenarios for nearly all groups (the exception is for Hispanics/Latinos in the 60\% scenario, where the MSEs are not significantly different).
-In the 20\% observed scenario, the MSEs of the joint-model estimators for Blacks and Whites are smaller than those of the complete case model, but the MSEs of the joint-model estimators for Hispanic/Latinos and Others are larger than the complete-case estimators.
+\paragraph{Root mean squared error} The RMSEs are shown on in \Cref{app:mse-plots}.
+That of the joint-model estimators for $\text{SIR}_j$ are significantly smaller (as measured shown by nonoverlapping 95\% confidence intervals) than the RMSEs for the complete-case estimators in the 90\%, 80\%, and 60\% scenarios for nearly all groups (the exception is for Hispanics/Latinos in the 60\% scenario, where the RMSEs are not significantly different).
+In the 20\% observed scenario, the RMSEs of the joint-model estimators for Blacks and Whites are smaller than those of the complete case model, but the RMSEs of the joint-model estimators for Hispanic/Latinos and Others are larger than the complete-case estimators.
 This is due to the fact that Hispanic/Latinos and Others are smaller populations in Wayne County, and the parameter space for the is $2\times$ as large as the complete-case model's parameter space.
-We also present the log-MSE comparisons for the relative risk ratios and relative county-level rates, shown in figures \ref{fig:mse-rr} and \ref{fig:mse-exp-alpha}, repsectively.
-The relative risk ratio plots show a similar pattern to that of the $\text{SIR}_j$ estimates, with the exception of relative risk ratios for Hispanics/Latinos, for which the MSEs of the complete-case estimators are smaller than those of the joint model's.
+We also present the RMSE comparisons for the relative risk ratios and relative county-level rates, shown in figures \ref{fig:mse-rr} and \ref{fig:mse-exp-alpha}, respectively.
+The relative risk ratio plots show a similar pattern to that of the $\text{SIR}_j$ estimates, with the exception of relative risk ratios for Hispanics/Latinos, for which the RMSEs of the complete-case estimators are smaller than those of the joint model's.
 This is due to the fact that White and Hispanics/Latinos case-patients are observed at similar relative rates across simulations because the observation ratio, or $\text{inv\_logit}((\boldsymbol{\alpha}_\eta)_j)/ \text{inv\_logit}((\boldsymbol{\alpha}_\eta)_J) = 1$ for these two groups and the complete case analysis model implicitly assumes the observation ratios for all races to be exactly 1.